 - Biology Department Faculty Advisor.
 Your Faculty Advisor may also serve as your Second Reader, but must sign twice - once as Second Reader and again as Faculty Advisor.

-You must have a GPA of at least 3.0 within your major courses (including BIO 80-series, lab, and STEM requirements) excluding research units by graduation.
+You must have a GPA of at least 3.0 within your major courses (including BIO 80-series, lab, and STEM requirements) excluding additional research units not counted toward electives by graduation.

 In order to meet the honors proposal deadline, students should submit these documents to faculty at least 1-2 weeks ahead of the deadline to allow enough time for review and revision!